OUR 50TH ANNIVERSARY

 A picnic next to the tracks on the HO (above)

-Santa Fe's "El Capitan" passing a Union Pacific train on the N scale layout
+Santa Fe's "El Capitan" passing a Union Pacific train on the N scale

 Scenes (above) on the HO